Program Income Guidelines

 Program Income is the property of the sponsor and is to be accounted for in accordance with the terms and conditions of the award.

-Federal regulations in OMB Circular A-110 define program income as "gross income earned by a recipient that is directly generated by a sponsored activity or earned as a result of the award."
+Federal Regulations define program income as "gross income earned by a recipient that is directly generated by a sponsored activity or earned as a result of the award."

 • Fees earned from services performed under the project, such as laboratory tests